 Project Distance Revised

 In 2011, the N.C.
 Department of Transportation studied widening a 14.6-mile stretch of N.C.
-105 from Linville in Avery County to Boone.
-The project was split into two segments – Section A from Linville to Foscoe and Section B from Foscoe to Boone.
+105 from Linville in Avery County to Boone in Watauga County.
+The project was split into two segments – Section A from Linville to Foscoe, and Section B from Foscoe to Boone.

 NCDOT then studied the 1-mile corridor from Clark's Creek Road to Old Shull's Mill Road and determined that no improvements were needed along that section.

-NCDOT held a public meeting in Boone on Monday, Nov.
-7, 2016, at which time NCDOT representatives received feedback from the community and answered questions about the project.
+NCDOT held a public meeting in Boone on Nov.
+7, 2016.
+Representatives received feedback from the community and answered questions about the project.